anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_examples_histogram.md

 Experiment histogram_01.05.25 completed (1s) writing to D:\Users\owen\Pictures\histogram_01.05.25
 </pre>

-Note the complex output with execution details printed on incremental lines as the three inputs are executed.
+Note the start/end details as the three inputs are executed, each as a separate job.
-- Each time a job (for an input) starts or ends, an event line is printed, and with an updated overall status.
-- On the right-side, the name of the input is indicated - and a job's execution time at the `end`.
+- On the right-side, the name of the input is indicated - and a job's total execution time.
 - The output directory `D:\Users\owen\Pictures\histogram_01.05.25` is printed to the console at the start and end.
 It was calculated relative to the current working directory with `-o ..` and from the task and time.

 By default, it will never replace an existing directory.
 If unspecified, a system temporary directory is used.